 The 'Behaviour for Learning' system encourages students to produce good work and behave well through a range of rewards.
-Commendations are awarded at the end of each school year for good and steady work throughout the year.
-The Principal's Award is available to all students who meet the published criteria.
+Commendations are awarded at the end of each half-term for excellent scholarship throughout the term.
 We have high expectations of student conduct and sanctions are applied if students fall short of those expectations.
 This applies not only to behaviour in school, but also on the buses and anywhere students are representing NHGS and wearing our uniform.
 We will also intervene where behaviour outside of school, for example, over the internet is having an impact on students in school and we have a 'Report-it' system on our website where students can report their concerns online.
 Incidences of bullying are rare and bullying of any sort will not be tolerated.